ErHaWeb/feed_display/Documentation/KnownProblems/Index.rst

 Known problems
 ==============

 The following issues are known problems.
-However those are not fixable inside EXT:feed_display.
+However those are not fixable inside `EXT:feed_display`.

 If you notice anything else feel free to open an issue on `Github <https://github.com/ErHaWeb/feed_display/issues>`__.